 - pykwalify (Enabling yaml parameters file checking)

 See also the requirements file.

-- For more detailed installation instructions and installation on Windows see Installation Details
+For more detailed installation instructions and building from source, see Installation section.

 1Department of Radiation Oncology, Dana-Farber Cancer Institute, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA, 2Department of Radiology, Brigham and Women’s Hospital, Harvard Medical School, Boston, MA 3Department of Radiology, Netherlands Cancer Institute, Amsterdam, The Netherlands, 4GROW-School for Oncology and Developmental Biology, Maastricht University Medical Center, Maastricht, The Netherlands, 5Kitware, 6Isomics